kassio/neoterm/README.md

 ## Changelog

 * 18/08/2019
+  - Enable neoterm to manage any terminal buffer.
+The TermOpen event is being used to associate neovim terminal with neoterm.
   - Remove deprecated `g:neoterm_open_in_all_tabs` and fix
     `g:neoterm_term_per_tab` (\#237).
   - Better message when trying to execute a command on an already closed